sbdchd/flake8-pie/README.md

 ### PIE791: no-pointless-statements

-Comparisions without an assignment or assertion are probably a typo.
+Comparisons without an assignment or assertion are probably a typo.

 ```python
 # error